 The teachings of Dr Myles Munroe will outlive him and will continue to inspire many the world over for their wisdom and meaning.
-Better known for his religious discipline, and as the leader of Bahamas Faith Ministies International, Munroe was also respected internationally as an author, lecturer, teacher, coach, and leadership mentor.
+Better known for his religious discipline, and as the leader of Bahamas Faith Ministries International, Munroe was also respected internationally as an author, lecturer, teacher, coach, and leadership mentor.

 Munroe died in a plane crash on November 9, 2014 together with his wife, Pastor Ruth Munroe and seven other people, en route to a Global Leadership Forum that his International Leadership Training Institute had organised.